 Journaling is becoming more popular, but I have benefited from some not-so-obvious pay-offs from writing, such as publishing two professional books in recent years.
 In fact, writing is a key vehicle for me practising one of the keystone skills: self-awareness.

-I'm not a superman.
-If I can do these things, you can too.
+If I can do these things, believe me, you can too.
 Let me show you how.

-However, if you believe you have reached your full potential and that you have mastered all that you'll ever need, then it is very unlikely that I can help you.
-This website is not for you.
+If you still believe you have reached your full potential and that you have mastered all that you'll ever need, then it is very unlikely that I can help you.
+This is not for you.

 If you've ever tried to lead others through a change then you will know how difficult it can become ... and maybe even a little scary at times.
 People can seem awkward.
 Sometimes they are more than awkward and become difficult.